NLnetLabs/rpki-faq/faq.rst

 Is it true that BGP4 is just not up to the task any longer?
 -----------------------------------------------------------

-Unfortunately it’s practically impossible to replace BGP right now, so we should fix what is broken.
+Unfortunately it’s practically impossible to replace BGP right now.
+We should, however, work on fixing the broken parts and improving the situation.

 As RPKI relies on X.509 PKI, isn’t this the same problem with untrustworthy SSL/TLS Certificate Authorities all over again?
 ---------------------------------------------------------------------------------------------------------------------------